GuenterQuast/PhyPraKit/builddoc/index.rst

 Installation:
 -------------

-To use PhyPraKit, it is sufficient if the file `PhyPraKit.py` is present in the same directory as the python scripts importing it.
+To use PhyPraKit, it is sufficient to place the file `PhyPraKit.py` in the same directory as the python scripts importing it.

 Installation via `pip` is also supported.
-The recommendation is to use the installation package in the sbdirectory `dist` and install in user space:
+The recommendation is to use the installation package in the subdirectory `dist` and install in user space:

    ``pip install --user --no-cache PhyPraKit<vers.>``